its-harsh-here/OSecure/README.md

-# 🔍 Port Scanner Tool
+# 🔍 OSecure

-This tool scans a list of ports from `ports.txt` and checks which ones are open on the provided IP address.
+This code scans a list of ports from `ports.txt` and checks which ones are open on the provided IP address.

 ---